 Financing Aspects of Buyback

-Finance acts as acore for the business activities.
+Finance acts as a core for business activities.
 Even the success of a company depends upon the better and effective management of the available funds and finance.
 For buyback of shares and securities in a large count, the company needs a large amount of capital and funds, and the same may be mobilized by one or more of the sources listed below –

 - Internal sources